Mervyn LeRoy: Director at M-G-M: 1940–1949

 LeRoy limited himself to directing features at M-G-M for the next 9 years, delivering 11 pictures.
 The quality of his output during this period is generally viewed as a decline creatively compared to his early work at Warner Brothers during the Thirties.

-He resumed directorial duties with an adaption of Robert E. Sherwood's romantic play Waterloo Bridge (1930).
+He resumed directorial duties with an adaptation of Robert E. Sherwood's romantic play Waterloo Bridge (1930).

 Waterloo Bridge (1940)

-Metro-Goldwyn-Mayer purchased the rights to Waterloo Bridge from Universal Studios, which had produced an adaption filmed in 1931 by James Whale and starring Mae Clarke as the fallen woman, Myra.
+Metro-Goldwyn-Mayer purchased the rights to Waterloo Bridge from Universal Studios, which had produced an adaptation filmed in 1931 by James Whale and starring Mae Clarke as the fallen woman, Myra.

 LeRoy's Waterloo Bridge (1940), served as a vehicle to capitalize upon the meteoric rise of Vivien Leigh, heroine of David O. Selznick's epic Gone with the Wind (1939).
 In a period when foreign markets were in jeopardy, profitable films were at a premium.

 A silent film era technician and director in his early Hollywood career, LeRoy utilized silent film methods to film a key nightclub love scene with Leigh and costar Robert Taylor.
 LeRoy describes his epiphany:

 LeRoy directed Robert Taylor, Norma Shearer and Conrad Veidt in the 1940 Escape, the first of a number of anti-Nazi features suppressed by Hitler and which ultimately led to the banning of all M-G-M pictures in Germany.